jtpio/jupyterlab-system-monitor/README.md

 ### Advanced Settings

-You can change label and refresh rate in jupyterlab's advanced settings editor.
+You can change the label and refresh rate in JupyterLab's advanced settings editor:

 ![jupyterlab_setting](./doc/setting.png)